 Rosemary is yet another essential oil that is effective at killing fleas.
 It’s completely non-toxic, and you don’t need to worry about salicylate or any other harmful ingredients.
 Unfortunately, like cedarwood, most cats don’t like its smell and will avoid it when possible, so they won’t like it if you try to apply it to their collar or put it in an area they frequent often.

-Tips For Using Essential Oils
+The 6 Tips For Using Essential Oils

 While we normally recommend avoiding essential oils to preserve the health of your car, the few oils listed here should be safe.
 Safe doesn’t mean you should spread all over your cat, though.
 We recommend using a spray bottle filled with cedarwood, peppermint, or rosemary essential oils to spray around your property to keep fleas and ticks away without harming your pet.
 It can be an extremely effective first line of defense, especially if your cat primarily stays on the porch or in the house.
 Sweet basil is an excellent cleaning additive that will help kill mold and bacteria without harming your pet.
 We found it great for cleaning counters and other hard services and even use it to help clean the floor now and then.